Laws, Regulations & Annotations

-(1) The taxpayer's computer hardware or software shall accommodate the extraction and conversion of retained machine-sensible records to a standard magnetic record format as provided in subdivision (c)(1)(B).
+(1) The taxpayer's computer hardware or software shall accommodate the extraction and conversion of retained electronic records to a standard magnetic record format as provided in subdivision (c)(1)(B).

-(1) The manner in which the board is provided access to machine-sensible records may be satisfied through a variety of means that shall take into account a taxpayer's facts and circumstances through consultation with the taxpayer.
+(1) The manner in which the Board is provided access to electronic records may be satisfied through a variety of means that shall take into account a taxpayer's facts and circumstances through consultation with the taxpayer.

 (2) Such access will be provided in one or more of the following manners:

-(A) The taxpayer may arrange to provide the board with the hardware, software, and personnel resources to access the machine-sensible records.
+(A) The taxpayer may arrange to provide the Board with the hardware, software, and personnel resources to access the electronic records.

-(B) The taxpayer may arrange for a third party to provide the hardware, software, and personnel resources necessary to access the machine-sensible records.
+(B) The taxpayer may arrange for a third party to provide the hardware, software, and personnel resources necessary to access the electronic records.

-(C) The taxpayer may convert the machine-sensible records to a standard record format specified by the board, including copies of files, on a magnetic medium that is agreed to by the board.
+(C) The taxpayer may convert the electronic records to a standard record format specified by the Board, including copies of files, on a magnetic medium that is agreed to by the Board.

-(D) The taxpayer and the board may agree on other means of providing access to the machine-sensible records.
+(D) The taxpayer and the Board may agree on other means of providing access to the electronic records.